 Restrictions to curb the spread of coronavirus in the UK have driven stress, anxiety and depression far above normal levels and may do again in coming months if widespread lockdowns are re-imposed, researchers say.

 Office for National Statistics figures suggest that twice as many adults in Britain are reporting symptoms of depression now compared with this time last year and those aged under 25 are three times more likely to report that they are not enjoying their day-to-day activities as much as they were two years ago, while almost half said they were struggling to concentrate, compared with just over a fifth in 2018.

-This selection of indicators looks at some of the small-area data available related to mental health conditions that may be useful in identifying areas with higher proportions of vulnerable residents.
+This selection of indicators looks at some of the small-area data available related to mental health conditions.
+These may be useful in identifying areas with higher proportions of vulnerable residents.

 Source: Place-Based Longitudinal Data Resource (PLDR)